How to Design REST API?

 Generating REST API and API Documentation

-Once you have finished the design of your REST APIs, you can generate the API and the API documentation.
+Once you have finished designing your REST APIs, you can generate the API code and the API documentation.

 1. Select Tools > Code > Generate REST API... from the toolbar.

 2. In the REST API window, keep Provider selected for API Type.
-By doing so, you will be able to generate API documentation as well as the server sample code that guides you in programming your service (logic).
+By doing so, you will be able to generate API documentation as well as server sample code that guides you in programming your service logic.

-3. Check the Members resource to generate API.
+3. Check the Members resource to generate the API.

-4. Check Generate API Documentation to generate the HTML files that shows how to use the selected REST Resource(s).
-Supposedly, you will publish the generated API documentation in your website, so that the consumers of your service can read through it to know how to access use your APIs.
+4. Check Generate API Documentation to generate the HTML files that show how to use the selected REST Resource(s).
+You can publish the generated API documentation on your website so that consumers of your service can read it to learn how to use your APIs.

 5. Enter your company name, which will be presented in the API documentation.